 What do you do?

-I'm a freelance science writer and editor living in Boston, MA.
-Currently, I'm an Outdoors Editor at The Wirecutter, the New York Times product review site, and I also edit books, write reported science stories, and assist media start ups with building smarter audience engagement strategies.
+I'm a science writer and editor living in Seattle, WA.
+Currently, I'm an Outdoors Editor at Wirecutter, a New York Times-owned product review site.
+I also edit books, write originally reported science stories, and assist media companies in building smarter audience engagement strategies.

 What's your journalistic "specialty"?